Kovind hopes India would be discrimination-free by 2047 | Education

 On the occasion 1,424 students were given graduation, post graduation, PhD and MPhil degrees and gold medals were awarded to six of them.

-Earlier, the President laid foundation stone of Savitri Bai Phule hostel in the university.
+Earlier, the President laid foundation stone of Savitri Bai Phule hostel at the university.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)